-Slate,“You can do anything with a law degree” is a vicious lie, May 14, 2014.
-Most read and shared article on Slate for a few days.
+Slate, “You can do anything with a law degree” is a vicious lie, May 14, 2014.
+It really is.

 Slate, The Presidential Campaign Websites Are Terrible, March 1, 2016.
 In which I cautioned that Donald Trump was connecting with voters significantly better than his competitors, generally and specifically through his website, long before many took him seriously.

 PhillyMag.com, Dear Philadelphia Media: Stop Calling the Mayoral Race Boring, May 7, 2015.
 When reporters call an election boring, they are telling readers to stop paying attention.
 I spoke about this on Radio Times with Marty Moss-Coane.